 Are antlions safe?

 Antlions are harmless.
 Their mandible is usually too small to bite you, so holding them is considered quite safe.

 What you can learn by observing antlions:

-- How do they make their cone trap?
-After you put the antlion back onto the ground, he will start digging his pit right in front of your eyes, and what an excavator he is, flicking giant dirt rocks out of his pit.
+After you put the antlion back onto the ground, he will start digging his pit right in front of your eyes, flicking giant dirt rocks out of his pit.
+What an excavator he is!